Earn your bachelor's degree and an MA in Applied Economics in just five years.

 - Begin your graduate studies while completing your bachelor’s degree.
 Up to 12 hours of graduate coursework can count toward both degrees.

-- Optional graduate certificate can be earned along with your MA in Applied Economics degree.
+- An optional graduate certificate can be earned along with your MA in Applied Economics degree.

 - Value!
 Low-cost graduate degree for a high-demand, well-compensated career.

 - No application fee.
-No GRE or GMAT test scores required for admission of qualified applicants.
+No GRE or GMAT test scores are required for admission of qualified applicants.